Texas in the American Civil War: Sam Houston

 Sam Houston was the premier Southern Unionist in Texas.
-While he argued for slave property rights and deplored the election of the Lincoln Administration, he considered secession unconstitutional and thought secession at that moment in time was a "rash action" that was certain to lead to a conflict favoring the industrial and populated North.
-He predicted: "Let me tell you what is coming.
-After the sacrifice of countless millions of treasure and hundreds of thousands of lives, you may win Southern independence if God be not against you, but I doubt it.
-I tell you that, while I believe with you in the doctrine of states rights, the North is determined to preserve this Union.
-They are not a fiery, impulsive people as you are, for they live in colder climates.
-But when they begin to move in a given direction, they move with the steady momentum and perseverance of a mighty avalanche; and what I fear is, they will overwhelm the South."
+While he was a slaveholder and deplored the election of the Lincoln Administration, he considered secession unconstitutional and thought secession at that moment in time was a "rash action" that was certain to lead to a conflict favoring the industrial and populated North.
+He predicted:

 Houston rejected the actions of the Texas Secession Convention, believing it had overstepped its authority in becoming a member state of the newly formed Confederacy.
 He refused to take an oath of allegiance to the Confederacy and was deposed from office.
 In a speech he wrote, but did not deliver, he said:

 After his ouster from the governor's office, Houston maintained a low public profile until his death in July 1863.
-Before he died, Houston wrote a friend in June 1861: "There comes a time a man's section is his country...I stand with mine.
+Before he died, Houston wrote to a friend in June 1861, writing, "There comes a time a man's section is his country...I stand with mine.
 I was a conservative citizen of the United States...I am now a conservative citizen of the Southern Confederacy."